 Future Care Planning is by necessity a dynamic process and needs to be flexible.
-It is a unique combination of legal, financial, and personal care planning designed to ensure that a family member or friend who has a disability (remember one of five Americans), including a person who has suffered a traumatic brain injury, has an appropriate system of financial support and personal management and advocacy, beyond basic government entitlements.
-This applies even after the disabled individual's parents or other caregivers become unable to provide care and supervision.
+It is a unique combination of legal, financial, and personal care planning designed to ensure that a family member or friend who has a disability (remember one in five Americans has a disability), including a person who has suffered a traumatic brain injury, has an appropriate system of financial support, personal care management and advocacy, beyond basic government entitlements.
+This benefit exists even after the parents or other caregivers become unable to provide care and supervision.
 Effective Future Care Planning involves consideration of the needs of both the caregiver and the individual with the disability.
 A properly drafted Supplemental Needs Trust often serves as the foundation of a comprehensive Future Care Plan.
-Like any legal document, the Supplemental Needs Trust should be designed to meet the needs of the individual with the disability and should be part of a comprehensive estate and long-term care plan for the disabled person's parents or caregivers.
+Like any legal document, the Supplemental Needs Trust should be designed to meet the needs of the individual with the disability and should be part of a comprehensive estate and long-term care plan the disabled person's parents or caregivers.
+The SNT must be drafted carefully so that it will not be treated as "available" to the PIN and cause program ineligibility.

 It is common to hear financial professionals talk about the need to periodically "review a plan" to be sure that it still meets a family's needs.
-This admonition is equally as important, if not more so, in the context of planning for an individual with a disability, as many individuals with disabilities are unable to actively advocate on their own behalf, particularly without the help of their parents - their primary caregivers - when they are no longer available to act as loving and effective advocates.
+This cautionary advice is equally as important, if not more so, in the context of planning for an individual with a disability, as many individuals with disabilities are unable to actively advocate on their own behalf, particularly without the help of their parents - their primary caregivers - when they are no longer available to act as advocates.

 Laws governing taxes, property rights, and government benefit programs that support a disabled individual in the community are changing constantly.
 And the resources, needs and preferences of the person with the disability as documented in the Life Care Plan will change with time.
-The most important thing is to begin the process; the second is to complete and implement the plan.
-Then, once the plan - the foundation for the future - is adopted and implemented, small changes are easy to accommodate.
-Legal documents can be modified, assets can be restructured, and new information can be added to the Life Care Planning workbook with minimal effort.
-But if the process is not begun, you may never have the opportunity to answer the question, "Who will take care of my loved one when I am unable to do so?"
+The most important thing is to begin the process; and complete and implement the plan.
+After the plan is adopted and implemented, necessary modifications can be made.
+Legal documents can be modified, assets can be restructured, and new information can be added to the Life Care Planning workbook.
+But if a plan is not effectuated the caregiver will have missed the opportunity to answer the question, "Who will take care of my loved one when I am unable to do so?"

-At Pierro, Connor & Strauss, LLC, we have the experience, experience and resources to be a part of, and perhaps the leader, of the team that can assist in developing an appropriate Future Care Plan that meets the needs of your family.
-And, we will be here if there is a need to modify the plan or, if there are problems, to advocate aggressively before the state and federal agencies that administer government benefit programs.
-To accomplish the goal of meeting your needs, we have developed a network of government, private, and non-profit professionals who provide advice and support when a comprehensive "future care plan" is being developed and to assist in implementing the plan both while our initial client is involved or at a later time.
+At Pierro, Connor & Strauss, LLC, we have the experience and resources to be a part of, and perhaps the leader, of the team that can assist in developing an appropriate Future Care Plan that meets the needs of the family.
+And, we will be here if there is a need to modify the plan, or if there are problems, we can advocate aggressively before the state and federal agencies that administer government benefit programs.
+To accomplish the goal of meeting your needs, we have developed a network of government, private, and non-profit professionals who provide advice and support when a comprehensive "future care plan" is being developed and to assist in implementing the plan, both while our initial client is involved or at a later time.
 If you are an individual with a disability or, a family member of an individual with a disability, we are confident we can assist in improving important aspects of life.